Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Real-Data Analysis

 After aligning the two studies by their SNP identifiers (rsID), we retained $N=9,567,070$ common SNPs.
 For the $i$th SNP we have its $p$-value from the HTN study, denoted by $P_i^a$, and its $p$-value from the MI study, denoted by $P_i$.
 A crucial distinction is that $P_i^a$ is only a valid $p$-value under the null hypothesis of no association with HTN.
 Under our target null hypothesis (no association with MI), the distribution of $P_i^a$ is unknown.
 We therefore treat $\{P_i^a\}_{i=1}^N$ as a set of auxiliary statistics.
 The MI $p$-values $\{P_i\}_{i=1}^N$ represent the expensive ``gold-standard" evidence whose computation we aim to limit.

 We apply our \texttt{Active-Default} framework to this task.
-Since small $p$-values are the signal of interest (an inverse signal), we use the utility function $u_i(x) = \log(1+1/(x + \epsilon))$ with $\epsilon=10^{-8}$.
+Since small $p$-values are the signal of interest (an inverse signal), {we use the utility function $1/(x + \epsilon)$ with $\epsilon=10^{-8}$ as the base utility function}.
 As the two GWAS were conducted on distinct cohorts, we assume the auxiliary and target $p$-values are independent and use the corresponding active $p$-value construction from \eqref{eq:p-value-indep}.
 We include \texttt{Random}, \texttt{Xu} and \texttt{Active-Xu} for comparison.

 Since the ground truth is unknown, we establish an oracle set of discoveries to serve as a benchmark, defined as the SNPs rejected by the BY procedure at $\alpha=0.1$ on the full set of $N$ MI $p$-values.
 We compare the performance of our \texttt{Active-Default} method against \texttt{Random}, \texttt{Xu}, and \texttt{Active-Xu} by measuring their ability to recover these oracle discoveries.
 For each method, we generate active $p$-values and apply the BY procedure to identify discoveries.
 Performance is quantified by \textit{efficiency}, defined as the number of oracle discoveries recovered per MI $p$-value queried.
 We evaluate this efficiency as the budget, $n_b$, is varied as a fraction of the total number of SNPs, with the results summarized in Figure~\ref{fig:realdata1}.